Letters from Parents

 Paula, we’ve done it.
 He reads a book a night to me, usually ones you’ve read together that we then get from the library.
 I can’t believe the difference in this child.
 Your work is unbelievably incredible.
 I have no idea how you do it!
 I truly don’t, despite the fact that I eavesdrop on every session!

 Hi, B. I honestly don’t have a clear answer for you about my secret.
 I’ve read everything there is to read ABOUT reading, and more comes out every day…and I think about it all the time. trying to create other techniques to teach each skill.
 And different ways to approach kids with different attitudes.
 It’s fascinating!

 At night, while trying to go to sleep, I go over every student’s reading from that day, or previous days, and think hard about how I can change things up to improve my teaching for that specific child.

-I think that this may be a gift I received after spending my whole childhood (and life) as an avid reader.
+Maybe this is a gift I received from spending my whole childhood (and life) as an avid reader.
 The librarians all knew me by name, and I was allowed to take out unlimited amounts of books, even though the usual limit for my age was 10.
 They KNEW that I read them all!
 I thank my mom and my aunt for my love of reading.

 Or maybe it’s a God-given talent.
 I honestly don’t know, but I am VERY happy to have it. :

 He was so proud of himself today after the first lesson!
 He just said that you told him to stay in this “I can do it” space , don’t really know what he meant by that but he seems to know what you told him so I left it alone lol .
 Overall , yes he was extremely happy for having the courage to read with you.
 He can’t wait for next time.
 I’m so happy, and hopeful.